Skip to content

 • Completes an inspection following the USDA NWS pre-movement animal inspection checklist as guidance, noting that the animal(s) is free of wounds harboring NWS myiasis before shipping.

-• Complete a South Carolina NWS permit request form at least 48 hours prior to movement (this permit number is placed on the ICVI).
+• at least 48 hours before the movement (these permit numbers are placed on the ICVI).

-• Completes and submits an ICVI within five (5) days of an inspection.
+• Completes and issues an ICVI within five (5) days of an inspection.
 The ICVI must have the statement “All animals were inspected and found free of evidence of NWS infestation.”

 alt